True Innovation: Challenges the Status Quo, Changes Behavior

 True innovation has two components: It provides clear benefits, and it changes behavior.

-In order for healthcare brands to win in this new era, they will have to find scalable ways to be specifically relevant to patients and healthcare professionals no matter where they live and practice, and no matter what environmental factors affect their decisions.
+In order for healthcare brands to win in this new era, they will have to find scalable ways to be relevant to patients and healthcare professionals no matter where they live and practice, and no matter what environmental factors affect their decisions.